Jagma/C-Sharp-Testing-Frameworks/README.md

 # dotnet - Testing-Frameworks

 This is very basic examples of each of the main .Net testing frameworks.
-It's pretty much just open and test.
+It's pretty much just:

+1) Open Solution
+2) Select Startup project
+3) Right click on selected project
+4) Run Tests

 ## The following is just a TL;DR of what all the articles say about the frameworks